cwqt/site/posts/2022-05-08-startup-dsls.md

 per-language implementations that can cover everything that their product aims to provide.

-As developers we sort of put up with this kind of thing, mainly because we're also under the same spectrum of pressures - having to learn the next new thing & accept a bit more vendor lock-in is worth it for the time/money/effort savings in the corporate context, after all, do you really think management care about the elegance of your ORM?
+The developers in which these products are targeted at are also under the same set of pressures, so they simply suck it up and learn the next new thing because a bit of learning/lock-in is worth it for the time/money/effort savings in a high-growth environment, where time ultimately equals money

 This pressure & general startup culture has inspired a whole wave of VC money targeted at products aimed at developers to aid in building products,